 To get together with a group of fellow pastors and talk about nothing with one another is binding.
 As a young pastor, having fellow pastors that I can strive with together for the Lord’s kingdom is rejuvenating.
 To know that they neither want nor expect anything from me other than to walk together towards Jesus is freeing.

 There are two “Nothing Group” cohorts for pastors in addition to several other LEAD Cohorts covering a wide variety of issues/topics/needs that are offered to all Mennonite Brethren, not just pastors.
 USMB provides these cohorts for the purpose of connection and relationship-building.
 A new lineup of LEAD cohorts will be offered in early September.
-Be watching for details about how to sign up.
+Click here for more information or to register.